huggingface/transformers/docs/source/main_classes/trainer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `DeepSpeed <https://github.com/microsoft/DeepSpeed>`__ implements everything described in the `ZeRO paper
-<https://arxiv.org/abs/1910.02054>`__, except ZeRO's stage 3.
-"Parameter Partitioning (Pos+g+p)".
-Currently it provides
-full support for:
+<https://arxiv.org/abs/1910.02054>`__.
+Currently it provides full support for:

 1. Optimizer State Partitioning (ZeRO stage 1)
-2. Add Gradient Partitioning (ZeRO stage 2)
+2. Gradient Partitioning (ZeRO stage 2)
+3. Param Partitioning (ZeRO stage 3)
-3. Custom fp16 handling
+4. Custom mixed precision training handling
-4. A range of fast Cuda-extension-based Optimizers
+5. A range of fast CUDA-extension-based Optimizers
-5. ZeRO-Offload
+6. ZeRO-Offload

 ZeRO-Offload has its own dedicated paper: `ZeRO-Offload: Democratizing Billion-Scale Model Training
 <https://arxiv.org/abs/2101.06840>`__.

-DeepSpeed is currently used only for training, as all the currently available features are of no use to inference.
+DeepSpeed ZeRO-2 is currently used only for training, as all the currently available features are of no use to inference.

+DeepSpeed ZeRO-3 can be used for inference as well, since it allows huge models to be loaded on multiple GPUs, which won't be possible on a single GPU.